ktconnolly/understat-xg/README.md

 python match.py match_data.csv
 ```

-Matplotlib heatmaps for 250,000 attempts on goal (excluding penalties).
+Below are heatmaps for 250,000 attempts on goal.

 ![](figures/all_shots.png)
 ![](figures/head.png)